jasujm/pyupgw/README.rst

     if __name__ == "__main__":
         asyncio.run(main())

-The underlying API is MQTT based.
-This makes it totally asynchronous.
-The library automatically synchronizes when fetching fresh state for the devices, but the same is not true for the incremental ``update_X()`` calls.
-The server may not even report some updates, for instance when setting temperature to the same value it already has.
+The underlying API is based on MQTT and totally asynchronous.
+The library automatically synchronizes when fetching fresh state for the devices, but the same is not true for the ``update_X()`` calls.
+The server may not even report some updates, for instance when setting the temperature to the same value it already has.

-The sample program naively uses ``asyncio.sleep()`` call to synchronize to the actual updates.
-An actual program would do something more efficient, like update GUI elements or dispatch messages to event loop in response to the callbacks.
+The sample program naively uses ``asyncio.sleep()`` to ensure it has time to receive the notification about the newly applied temperature value.
+An actual program would do something more efficient, like update GUI elements or dispatch messages to an event loop in response to the callbacks.

 Command-line interface
 ----------------------

-The library ships with a command-line interface.
+The package contains a command-line interface.
 To install the dependencies, include the ``cli`` extras:

 .. code-block:: console